SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera.md

 ### DroppedFrames
 The `DroppedFrames (Extensions)` node monitors a sequence of [FrameEvents](#device-events-subjects) from a specified `Subject`, e.g. "CameraTop".
-Specifically, it monitors the `FrameID` to ensure frames arrive consecutively.
+Specifically, it monitors the "FrameID" to ensure frames arrive consecutively.

 <!-- should this go under Outputs or Usage? -->
 In the event that a frame is dropped, the node outputs the "Timestamp", "Name" of the camera and the "FrameID" of the dropped frame.